 Turning a corner

-The problem wasn’t there were any tutorials or books on WordPress, the real problem was there were too many of them
+This time around the problem wasn’t there were any tutorials or books on WordPress, the real problem was there were too many of them

 And most of them had different methodologies.
-And everyone of them tried to push some or other affiliate product.
+And every one of them tried to push some or other affiliate product.